Let's make some MASH!

 What is mash?

+Mash (sometimes known as chop) is a mixture of a lot of healthy foods that enhance your bird’s diet.
+It's a great way to introduce foods they might not eat in their natural state like peppers, broccoli and cauliflower.
 There are a lot of great recipes online so take advantage of them.
 Don’t get overwhelmed by our recipe.
 We have 23 birds of various sizes in our foster home so we try to make a large batch that will appeal to every taste.
 Alter the recipe as you see fit!

-So how do we do it?
+How do we do it?

 Yams